You have no items in your cart.

 “The journey to healing trauma – to changing your life – is not linear.
 It’s full of switchbacks and roundabouts.
 Who wants to walk a straight line their whole life, anyway?” -nathaniel v. dust

-Breathwork for Recovery® is founded on the simple premise that there is a pathway toward recovery for anyone – everyone – experiencing substance use disorders, addiction, and alcoholism — especially those seeking a supplement (or alternative) to traditional 12-step programs.
+Breathwork for Recovery® is founded on the simple premise that there is a pathway toward recovery for anyone – everyone – who has experienced trauma, substance use disorders, addiction, and alcoholism, eating disorders, and other mental health issues — especially those seeking a supplement (or alternative) to traditional 12-step programs.
 For some, it’s through a connection to a Higher Power; for others, a connection to a vital community.
 Others may find it by medical means.
 Breathwork for Recovery honors every client’s process.

 SO…WHAT IS BREATHWORK, EXACTLY?
 AND WHAT DOES IT HAVE TO DO WITH RECOVERY?

-We use this powerful technique in drug and alcohol rehabilitation centers because it provides profound efficacy at helping clients become mindful of — and eventually bypass — the issues that prevent them from dealing with suppressed emotion and trauma in a healthy way.
+We use this powerful breathing technique in drug and alcohol rehabilitation centers because it provides profound efficacy at helping clients become mindful of — and eventually bypass — the issues that prevent them from dealing with suppressed emotion and trauma in a healthy way.
 Breathwork is by far the fastest relief method that Nathaniel and his team have seen (aside from using, of course) and this instant gratification especially appeals to those suffering from substance use disorders.
 Breathwork oxygenates the hypothalamus gland and releases endorphins and neuropeptides, which create a feeling of peace and well-being, and helps clients access parts of themselves that have been kept buried their entire lifetimes.
 The technique also stimulates the vagus nerve, which helps combat anxiety and pull clients out of a “fight, flight, or freeze” response, and every session takes place in a safe and therapeutic environment that has clients’ best interests in mind.
+This technique helps get the nervous system back into regulation from the dysregulated state which often accompanies the experience of trauma.

 One of our primary discussions revolves around shame and the cycles of recidivism due in part to the impact of stigma toward the person with a substance use disorder.
 We can recover, and a big part of that is telling stories of our success.
 Bringing the topic of recovery to the forefront of people’s minds and combating the criminalization and judgment around addiction sufferers.
 This is why we’re not anonymous.